pavankumar636/springframework-course/ops.md

-#Steps to start the project:
+# Steps to start the project:

-     ## Step:1
+     ## Step1:
                   1)  git  clone the code ( https://github.com/bsmahi/springframework-course.git ) in the local machine/server.
 		  2) Go to the Project folder which has Source_code
 		            source_code: learning Spring
 		  3) Install java